How do I select a sample of galaxies from MaNGA?

 During the early phases of the observations we were still modifying the sample selection definitions and so there were several similar yet slightly different selections.
 The final selection is v1_2_0, which makes up the vast majority of observed targets.
 It is therefore advisable to restrict any analysis to v1_2_0 selected galaxies.
 These can be identified in MANGA_TARGET1 as PRIMARY_v1_2_0, SECONDARY_v1_2_0, and COLOR_ENHANCED_v1_2_0, bits 10, 11, 12 respectively.

-Examples of how to select subsets of MaNGA galaxies using these bits as well as by other properties are shown at the MaNGA data cubes tutorial on SkyServer, as well as on the footprint description page.
+Examples of how to select subsets of MaNGA galaxies using these bits as well as by other properties are shown at the MaNGA data cubes tutorial on SkyServer, as well as on the footprint description page, DRPall tutorials, and in FAQ about target classes.

 Important tips for sample selection